Dihybrid cross: Expected genotype and phenotype ratios

-In the example pictured to the right, RRYY/rryy parents result in F_{1} offspring that are heterozygous for both R and Y (RrYy).
+In the example pictured, RRYY/rryy parents result in F_{1} offspring that are heterozygous for both R and Y (RrYy).

 This is a dihybrid cross of two heterozygous parents.
 The traits observed in this cross are the same traits that Mendel was observing for his experiments.
 This cross results in the expected phenotypic ratio of 9:3:3:1.

 Another example is listed in the table below and illustrates the process of a dihybrid cross between pea plants with multiple traits and their phenotypic ratio patterns.
 Dihybrid crosses are easily visualized using a 4 x 4 Punnett square.
 In these squares, the dominant traits are uppercase, and the recessive traits of the same characteristic is lowercase.